-Since 2015, Graeme has served as the Executive Director of Csehy Summer School of Music, a summer program which hosts more than 240 teenagers and 40 faculty every July in Houghton New-York with the goal that musical excellence would be based in a gospel-centered community.
+Since 2015, Graeme has served as the Executive Director of Csehy Summer School of Music, a summer program which hosts more than 240 teenagers and 40 faculty every July with the goal that musical excellence would be based in a gospel-centered community.

 Lisa began playing cello at a very young age.
 In 2008, she earned a Masters of Music in cello performance from Carnegie Mellon University where she studied under Anne Martindale Williams, the principal cellist of the Pittsburgh symphony.
 Previously she earned her Bachelors of Music in cello performance from the Hartt School at the University of Hartford where she studied under Steven Thomas.